Clinics & Services

 Female Contraception Clinics are held at each site, alternating on a weekly basis.
 There are lunch time sessions and also evening sessions for patients who work.
 At High Green the lunchtime session is on a Tuesday and at Burncross it is on a Thursday.
 Both sessions start at 11:40.

-The evening clinics take place on a Tuesday with a doctor and practice nurse in attendance.
+The evening clinics take place on a Tuesday at Burncross Surgery with a doctor and practice nurse in attendance.

 If you require emergency contraception this should be taken as soon as possible, please inform the receptionists and you will be allocated a nurse triage telephone call.
 Due to a change in regulations for the emergency contraceptive, anyone over the age of sixteen can buy it over the counter from a pharmacy.

 Some pharmacies are able to provide free prescriptions for the emergency contraceptive; we would advise calling the pharmacy first to check they can provide that service.

 NHS Sheffield is able to provide confidential sexual health services specifically for young People at a variety of locations over the city.
 These include schools, further education centres, community centres and youth centres.
 Please follow the link for further information.
 Young people’s services.

 Clinics are available at both sites and are held by either health care assisstants, clinical support workers or practice nurses.
 Dressings, removal of stitches, ear syringing, blood tests and most adult vaccinations are dealt with at this clinic.
 Appointments are booked at reception, self-referral is usually okay for most problems, but some conditions may require a referral from the doctor.
 Please ask the receptionist for details